PuppyLover101/LoL-Account-Checker-PuppyLover101/README.md

 # LoL Account Checker-PuppyLover101's Version!

+This application is no longer being updated.
+Please fork and update it yourself/use another program.
+Riot API has changed, meaning you can't just update the the checker locally by changing the patch version.

 ## What's the difference between this LoL Acc Checker and other ones?

 This checker is  more detailed (check below), it has faster performance, and has no bugs!
 If you do find a bug, be sure to notify me and I'll fix it ASAP!